interesthing/ionic-app/README.md

 ### Create an account
 <img src="screenshots/register.png" width="300"/>

 If you don't have an account you have to create one.
-You can add an image but it's not implemented and not obligatory.

 ### Log in
 <img src="screenshots/login.png" width="300"/>